Chemistry Learner

 Physical Properties [2,3]

-• Lower arenes are usually liquids, while higher arenes are solids.
+• Lower arenes such as benzene and toluene are liquids, while higher polycyclic arenes are solids.

 • Most arenes have a characteristic aromatic odor.